Last updated: 24 August 2020

-There is a whole host of specialist software available for download which is capable of erasing your personal data.
-However, despite all the claims, just as you can download a program to erase your data, someone else could just as easily download a program and retrieve it.
+There is a range of software available for download which can erase your data.
+However, just as you erase it, someone could easily download a program to retrieve it.

 Removing your hard drive is relatively simple: